Women's Equality Day - August 26

 Back to top

-New!
-We Are Caught in a Bad Romance Until We Have Women's Suffrage Soomo Publishing 2012
+We Are Caught in a Bad Romance Until We Have Women's Suffrage (Video Stream) Soomo Publishing 2012

 Bad Romance: Women’s Suffrage is a parody music video paying homage to Alice Paul and the generations of brave women who joined together in the fight to pass the 19th Amendment, giving women the right to vote in 1920.
 The original song "Bad Romance" by Lady Gaga went to number one in 17 countries.
 The video won a Grammy and seven MTV Video Music Awards.